DigitallyRefined/android-ip-camera/README.md

   * `focus=1`: Triggers camera autofocus.
 * **Example command:** `https://[ip_address]:[port]/?torch=on&zoom=2.0`

-## ⚠️ Warning

-If you are planning to run this 24/7, please make sure that your phone does not stay at 100% charge.
-Doing so may damage the battery and cause it to swell up, which could cause it to explode.

-Some models include an option to only charge to 80%, make sure this is enabled where possible.

-Note: running at a higher image quality may cause some phones to over heat, which can also damage the battery.

 ## HTTPS/TLS certificates

 To protect the stream and the password from being sent in plain-text over HTTP, a certificate can be used to start the stream over HTTPS.